Sleeping with your contacts in is not recommended. In fact, it can endanger your eye health and even your vision.

 Several news reports have documented the distressing results of sleeping with contact lenses in, and the CDC also presented six case studies in 2018 that illustrate the importance of taking your contacts out before bed.
 A content warning: These links may contain graphic images.

-Can You Go Blind from Sleeping with Contacts In?
+Can You Go Blind From Sleeping With Contacts In?

 In severe cases, an infection caused by sleeping with contacts in can result in vision loss.
 And, yes, if you don’t seek treatment, you can go blind in the affected eye.
 You might also require surgery or never fully regain your original visual acuity.
 Also, sleeping in contacts may cause changes to your eyes that may not allow you to continue to wear contacts.

-Why Does Sleeping with Contacts Cause Problems?
+Why Does Sleeping With Contacts Cause Problems?

 Sleeping with contacts in makes it easier for germs to gain a foothold on the surface of your eye.
 Scientists are still researching why exactly this might be the case.